Gordon-Magill/code_refactoring/README.md

-# Week 1 Challenge Assignment
+# Week 1 Challenge Assignment - Code Refactoring
 By Gordon Magill, July 2022

 This is a homework assignment for the Berkeley Full Stack Coding Bootcamp.